 However, the benefits of insulation are only maximized if the correct insulation is used.
 Many companies offer their services to identify the most appropriate type of insulation for the home or business, in order to reap the rewards.

 The two main types of insulation are cellulose insulation and reflective insulation.
-Cellulose insulation is particularly green as up to 80% of the material used is made from recycled newspaper.
+Cellulose insulation is particularly green as up to 80% of the material used is made from recycled newspapers.
 It can be used for loft or cavity wall insulation and is usually favored by consumers.

 On the other hand, reflective insulation, such as rigid foam, is most suitable for humid climates because it can act as a vapor barrier.
 The reflective insulation reflects the air back into the home and is known to be very easy to install.

-There are many more specific types of insulation which can be used in and around the home.
+There are many more specific types of insulation that can be used in and around the home.
 These all have pros and cons to their use and therefore must be considered carefully before installation in order to maximize the environmental benefits.
 The types of insulation include:

 - Blanket insulation which is usually made from glass wool and tends to be the most cost-effective